How to apply for an international exchange to Swinburne

-Learn how to apply for the Student Exchange program, Study Abroad program or Freshman Abroad program and take the first steps to starting a new adventure in Australia!
+Learn how to apply for the Student Exchange Program or the Study Abroad Program and take the first steps to starting a new adventure in Australia!

 Transferring or beginning your study at Swinburne?

 If you’re an international student looking to start a university degree program or transfer to Swinburne to complete your degree, head over to our entry options for international students.

 Follow these steps to apply for your program:

 Talk to your home university’s course adviser to make sure that your course has the flexibility to include the Student Exchange Program or the Study Abroad Program.

 You need to enrol in a full-time course load of four units per semester (or three if you intend to choose the Study 3 Abroad option which is available to Study Abroad Program students only).

 We recommend you list at least six units per semester on your application form – in order of preference – in case one of your units is not available or not suitable.

 - Undergraduate – Semester 1 2023 [PDF 367KB]

 - Undergraduate – Semester 2 2023 [PDF 363KB]